 Vine Whip | Body Slam & Grass Knot

-Also beats Ducklett, along with most of what Bulbasaur does, and comes out with more left in the tank in the majority of their shared wins, and the reason is simple: just as things work with their later evolutions Meganium and Venusaur in PvP, Chikorita is notably bulkier, but Bulbasaur and its Poison side means that it wins the head to head (and beats several other Grasses that Chika cannot).
+Replicates most of what Bulbasaur does (though struggles to overcome Ducklett these days), and comes out with more left in the tank in the majority of their shared wins, and the reason is simple: just as things work with their later evolutions Meganium and Venusaur in PvP, Chikorita is notably bulkier, but Bulbasaur and its Poison side means that it wins the head to head (and beats several other Grasses that Chika cannot).
 Chika also benefits from NOT being part Poison, most notably by beating Slowpoke while Bulbasaur normally cannot (as Poison is weak to Psychic).
 Chikorita is arguably a better Grass-type, but Bulbasaur remains more versatile.
 Still, Body Slam is quite good in this format and Chika makes great use of it.
 Chikorita will be a popular Grass in Element.

 SNIVY has a similar but flipped moveset, with its spammy move being its Grass move (Seed Bomb) and its “closer” being Normal (Wrap), though the latter is really just a more expensive Body Slam.
 It’s a fun idea but Chikorita is just better.
 And CHESPIN also has Vine Whip and Seed Bomb, AND Body Slam, and seems best running with Slam and the unusual Gyro Ball, though like Snivy, it fails to beat Ducklett and just falls behind other Vine Whipping options.